-mask

 Though the automation that is the core to continuous security validation can process vast amounts of information, perform endless repetitive tasks without losing focus or getting tired, generate exhaustive reports, and even learn to recognize outlying behaviors, they lack creative thinking abilities and the capacity to infer causal links from a set of data.

-Causal inference and creative thinking are still reserved for humans for the foreseeable future, and both are key to effectively analyzing the data produced by automated penetration testing techniques.
+Causal inference and creative thinking are still reserved for humans for the foreseeable future, and both are key to effectively analyzing the data produced by automated pen testing techniques.
 Humans’ role in cybersecurity remains crucial, but continuous security validation solutions are diligent assistants that perform the tedious work and crunch enormous amounts of data to produce digestible and actionable information.
 Humans can then leverage that information to optimize their decision process.

 Conclusion